yakvrz/llm-composition-bench/README.md

 export OPENAI_X_TITLE="lllm-comp"
 ```

-The client first tries the Responses API and falls back to Chat Completions when needed, so both OpenAI-hosted and OpenRouter-hosted models work out of the box.
+The client tries the Responses API first and falls back to Chat Completions if needed.

 ## Experiment runner